UNINETTSigma2/documentation/getting_started/editing_files.md

 # Editing files

-We highly recommend using the text mode when using Emacs on Fram, Saga or NIRD, e.g.,
+We highly recommend using the text mode when using Emacs on Saga or NIRD, e.g.,

 ```sh